SJHemmings/afasont/README.md

 Please be aware that this pipeline was originally written to assemble *A. fumigatus* genomes (~29Mbp) in a conda environment on a HPC with a PBS queueing system.
-However, it should also be able to handle other small genomes with a small amount of editing, please let me know if you try!
+However, it should also be able to handle other small genomes with a small amount of editing, let me know if you try!

 ### Things you need to do to run the script: